defi-wonderland/ZKchainHub-backend/README.md

 yarn add ethers
 ```

-To add new dependencies to an specific package you should be able to do everything from the root and not need to go into the individual package dirs.
+Adding new dependencies should be done from root level, and not from each package.
-You can run for example:
+For example:

 ```
 yarn workspace @hyperhub/serverless add ethers